Hacemos Federal Coalition

-Hacemos Federal Coalition (Spanish: Hacemos Coalición Federal) is a big tent parliamentary faction in the Argentine Congress, composed of legislators from various parties.
+Hacemos Federal Coalition (Spanish: Hacemos Coalición Federal) was a big tent parliamentary faction in the Argentine Congress, composed of legislators from various parties.
 As of 2024, the HCF held 31 seats in the Chamber of Deputies, a majority of whom were elected on the Hacemos por Nuestro País ballot line.

 The HCF is a pragmatist alliance, with its members' ideologies ranging from socialism to liberalism.
 A part of the "dialoguist" opposition, in 2024, the HCF played a crucial role in passing president Javier Milei's "Ley de Bases" reform package.